Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Framework

-The present work goes into detailed investigation of the accuracy of these calibrations, as well as probing extra factors which are not included in the approximate forms of the parameter extractions used in the device calibration.
+This work goes into a detailed investigation of the accuracy of the calibrations introduced in the previous section, as well as to investigate additional factors that are not included in the approximate forms of the parameter extractions used in the device calibration.
 The investigations included here are performed on multiple backend devices across multiple architecture iterations, to investigate which behaviours are not being accounted for in the advancement of the IBMQ family of quantum computers.

+The framework outlined in this section is the basis of the comprehensive noise modelling and parameter extraction process.
+It is significantly accelerated through the use of automatic differentiation \cite{Baydin2018} in the computational process of numerically solving the relevant equations, to be introduced in this section, and optimising hardware parameters through a gradient descent approach.
+The methodology of this framework is generalised to model any quantum system susceptible to Markovian noise in an efficient procedure that scales linearly in system size.
+The outline of this framework is depicted in \Cref{fig:framework}.